chrisanthropic/chrisanthropic.github.io/_posts/2018-01-11-migrating-blog-from-aws-stack-to-netlify.md

 ---
 layout: post
-title: "How I migrated my blog from an AWS stack to Netlify."
+title: "How I migrated my Jekyll blog from an AWS stack to Netlify."
 keywords: "Netlify, Jekyll, static-site, hosting, CDN, AWS"
 description: "How to migrate a Jekyll static-site blog from AWS to Netlify.
 Including DNS, CDN, SSL, "
 thumbnail: